Vaishnavip99/groq-conversation-management/README.md

-# Conversation Management & Classification using Groq API
+# Conversation Management using Groq API

 ## 📌 Objective
 This project demonstrates two core tasks using the **Groq API** (OpenAI-compatible SDK):